Crypto Trust Score

 How to Identify Scam Coins Using Trust Score | Crypto Safety Guide

-• Early Scam Detection: Flags suspicious coins before you invest.
+• Early scam detection: Flags suspicious coins before capital is at risk.

-• Faster Due Diligence: Saves you time by summarizing key risk metrics at a glance.
+• Faster due diligence: Summarizes key risk metrics at a glance, saving time.

 What Is Trust Score?
 Definition and Purpose